AlexJPotter/fluentvalidation-ts/docs/api/rules/mustAsync.md

 These are all relevant to the `.mustAsync` rule too, just replace `Validator` with `AsyncValidator`, `.must` with `.mustAsync`, and synchronous predicate functions with asynchronous ones.

-### Predicate dependant on value
+### Predicate dependent on value

-In this example we specify an async predicate on its own, which is dependant only on the value of the property we're validating.
+In this example we specify an async predicate on its own, which is dependent only on the value of the property we're validating.

 ```typescript
 import { AsyncValidator } from 'fluentvalidation-ts';